for Cold Climate Housing and much more

 Vermiculite is probably the only real DIY insulation product as you simply open the top of the wall, run a wire down to determine if there are obstructions or blocking (more holes required below any blocking) and then pour it in from the top on a day when static electricity is not a problem.
 (If you only needed holes in the top of the wall, you can hide them with crown molding and not even have to re-paint the whole wall.)

-Keywords: Humidity, Installation, Moisture, Conservation, Walls, Air Sealing, Sealing, Rot, Energy Conservation, Insulation, Sheathing, Techniques, Problems
+Keywords: Installation, Conservation, Humidity, Moisture, Air Sealing, Sealing, Walls, Rot, Energy Conservation, Techniques, Insulation, Sheathing, Problems

 Article 838